GSR Sampling Protocols, Persistence and Secondary Transfer

 The ENFSI Best Practice Manual (2016) notes that wet swab collection is an acceptable alternative to stub collection when only AAS or ICP-MS analysis is planned, but recommends stub collection as the primary method when SEM-EDS is available, because stubs preserve morphological information that swabs cannot.

 Garments are increasingly important GSR exhibits for three reasons.
 First, particles deposit on clothing as well as on skin during discharge and are generally more persistent on fabric than on skin because fabric surfaces provide more physical anchoring points and are less subject to the wiping actions of daily life.
 Second, garments are collected later in many investigations (at arrest, search, or scene examination) when hand GSR may already have been lost.
-Third, French and Morgan (2018), in a landmark study of garment-mediated GSR persistence (published in Forensic Science International), demonstrated that characteristic particles on the inner sleeve and cuff of a shooting suspect's jacket survived for up to two weeks in stored conditions, compared to the four-to-six-hour hand-persistence half-life.
+Third, French and Morgan (2018), in a study of garment-mediated GSR persistence published in Forensic Science International, demonstrated that characteristic particles on the inner sleeve and cuff of a shooting suspect's jacket survived for up to two weeks under stored conditions, compared to the four-to-six-hour hand-persistence half-life.

 Recovery protocol.
 The garment should be recovered as early as possible after the shooting event, ideally within hours.
 The examiner or scene-of-crime officer wears new nitrile gloves and, importantly, a clean disposable Tyvek suit to prevent secondary transfer from their own clothing.
 The garment is opened in the configuration in which it was worn (not pre-folded), photographed, and then carefully folded so that all potentially GSR-bearing surfaces (inner and outer cuffs, collar, front chest, back shoulders) face inward.
 The folded garment is placed in a clean paper exhibit bag (not a plastic bag, which creates a microclimate that promotes GSR redistribution via electrostatic and humidity effects).
 UK Home Office Circular 007/2003 specifies paper bag recovery for textiles; this requirement was retained in the NABIS Evidence Collection Guide (2021 edition).